 Where the design community meets.

-Boston, MA US & Product Design Lead at Boston University Joined about 7 years ago via an invitation from Dakota C.
+Boston, MA Assistant Director - Principal UX Designer at Moody’s Analytics Joined almost 10 years ago via an invitation from Dakota C.

 Ashley hasn't posted any stories yet.

 Speaking only for myself - I generally don't.
 In the rare case I do, I tend to watch the video without sound.
 I just want to see what the product does as quickly as possible, and scan through the information at my own pace.
 In a video, I can't do that, so I will avoid it at all costs.

 If I do have to watch the video - that is, if it's the only content on your page - I'll try and skip around to cut the crap and just get to whatever the product actually does, which is what I want out of the site in the first place.
 Sometimes that works, and sometimes it doesn't.
 Many times, videos don't have any sort of visual cues in them, so I'm stuck listening to understand what's going on.
 That takes more time out of my day then I want to spend looking at the product - I have other things I need to do - so right around the point where it's clear I have to sit through the entire thing with sound and devote all my attention to it for a few minutes, I give up and don't come back.
 There are a number of reasons this might happen - I don't feel like grabbing my headphones, I'm at work, etc. The end result is the same.